Amsterdam Facts

-Upon their return home from Amsterdam many people recount colorful stories of how they ‘accidentally’ visited a coffeeshop (just like they ‘innocently stumbled into’ the infamous Red Light District).
+Upon their return home from Amsterdam many tourists recount colourful stories of how they ‘accidentally’ visited a coffeeshop (just like they ‘innocently stumbled into’ the infamous Red Light District).

 If you don’t want to make the same mistake – or conversely, if you do – pay attention: